sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ## The testing pyramid at Google

 In "Software Engineering at Google", authors mention that Google often opts for unit tests, as they tend to be cheaper to be developed, and execute faster.
-Similarly to the testing pyramid, integration and system tests also happen, although to a lesser extent.
+Similarly, to the testing pyramid, integration and system tests also happen, although to a lesser extent.
 According to the authors, around 80% of their tests are unit tests.

 Google has also an interesting definition of "test sizes", which engineers also take into consideration when designing test cases:

 * A "small test" is a test that can be executed in a single process.
 In other words, imagine that a tester wants to test a method in a class.
 This method makes no use of external components and/or threads and parallelism.
 This is a "small test".
-Their advantages is that such tests do not have access to main sources of test slowness or determinism; in other words, they are fast and not flaky.
+Their advantages are that such tests do not have access to main sources of test slowness or determinism; in other words, they are fast and not flaky.

 * A "medium test" can span multiple processes, use threads, and can make external calls (like network calls) to localhost.
 Integration tests to databases, as we discussed before, could be classified as a medium test, if the database also runs in the same machine as the tests.
 Clearly, medium tests tend to be somewhat slower and more flaky than small tests.